 - Kittens are placed beginning at 12 weeks of age.
 Kittens are raised in the house with us.
 Keeping kittens for 12+ weeks is important for proper development.
 Critical stages of socialization take place during these weeks; separation from their littermates or mother too early may contribute to a variety of behavioral problems as kittens mature.
 Abnormal behaviors may include wool sucking/chewing, increased aggression, poor interaction with stranger humans, etc.

-– The kittens are well socialized during their young kittenhood — they interact with the adult cats (besides Mom) and provide constant entertainment to a stream of unfamiliar humans who visit, play, and handle them.
+– The kittens are well socialized during their young kittenhood — they interact with the adult cats (besides Mom), a playful golden retriever, and provide constant entertainment to a stream of unfamiliar humans who visit, play, and handle them.

 - Other important info:

 - I do not have a waiting list, nor do I take deposits to hold kittens.
 I try to honor requests for color and sex, but I’m more concerned with placing a cat based on its personality, and how it will fit into your family.
 Please do not take offense if I ask a series of questions about your home or other pets.
 I’m only confirming that the kitten will have a good home.